-Our company does not provide a pension plan for employees, and no named executive officers participated in a non-qualified deferred compensation plan during the 2015 fiscal year.
+Our company does not provide a pension plan for employees, and no named executive officers participated in a non-qualified deferred compensation plan during the 2016 fiscal year.

-2015 Potential Payments Upon Termination or Change in Control
+2016 Potential Payments Upon Termination or Change in Control

 We have entered into offer letters and either stock option, restricted stock unit or stock purchase agreements with each of our named executive officers.
-None of the offer letters entered into with our named executive officers provide for the payment of severance; however, we have entered into agreements with Mr. Amster and Ms. Yen under which they may be entitled to accelerated vesting of equity awards upon certain terminations of employment, as described in further detail below.
-Additionally, options and restricted stock units granted pursuant to either our 2008 Stock Plan or our 2011 Equity Incentive Plan, including any options or restricted stock units granted to our named executive officers, may accelerate and vest in full if our company is subject to certain corporate transactions in which the surviving corporation does not assume the options or restricted stock units or substitute new awards for outstanding awards.
+None of the offer letters entered into with our named executive officers, with the exception of Mr. Campion, provide for the payment of severance.
+We have, however, entered into agreements with our named executive officers under which they may be entitled to accelerated vesting of equity awards, as described in further detail below.
+Additionally, options and restricted stock units granted pursuant to our 2011 Equity Incentive Plan, including any options or restricted stock units granted to our named executive officers, may accelerate and vest in full if our company is subject to certain corporate transactions in which the surviving corporation does not assume the options or restricted stock units or substitute new awards for outstanding awards.